1215653116368036

 In case you are not aware of what is meant by the smoke point of an oil, it is the point at which that particular oil begins to smoke when it is heated.

 Avocado oil has the highest smoke point of all seed or plant-based cooking oils.
 Lodge’s chart shows an avocado oil polymerization temperature of 520 degrees, making it an excellent choice for seasoning cast iron.
+Another great option is Crisco.

-You want to use a high smoke point oil, so the seasoning on your cast iron skillet doesn’t chip or flake off when heated to higher temperatures.
+You want to use a high smoke point oil so the seasoning on your cast iron skillet doesn’t chip or flake off when heated to higher temperatures.

 Cast Iron Seasoning